State Regulations in New York

 The new owner is responsible for getting a new title, a new registration, and new plates at the DMV.
 You are responsible for surrendering your plates to the DMV or transferring them to another vehicle before your insurance lapses, otherwise the DMV may suspend your driver license.

 You cannot complete a transaction without a title.
 The seller is responsible for providing this document.
-If the title is missing, the seller must visit any DMV office and apply for a duplicate title by completing a Vehicle Registration/Title Application.
+If the title is missing, the seller must visit any DMV office and apply for a duplicate title by completing a Vehicle Registration/Title Application (Form MV-82).

 There are various situations, all of which apply to the seller.

-Situation four: If the owner never registered the vehicle, he or she must submit to the DMV an Affidavit of Sale or Transfer form.
+Situation four: If the owner never registered the vehicle, he or she must submit to the DMV an Affidavit of Sale or Transfer (Form MV-51).
 The seller must also supply the buyer with proof of ownership and the bill of sale that the seller obtained from the vehicle's former owner.